 Lodging your application

 We accept applications online through the NSW Planning Portal.
-You may lodge in person until 31 December 2020.

 Before you submit your application